How Anti-Bias Leadership Coaching Helps Build High-Performing Organizations with Laura Lomax of Intercultural Works

 Most of my work has been about diversity and inclusion with organizations that probably don’t often think about race because their employees or students are mostly white or European American.
 They’re not mostly students of color.
 It hasn’t really been a high priority.

 I think people are compelled now because they want to do the right thing.
-They noticed that even though the population of students, for example, is only 6% of the district, they recognized there’s some problems with this changing demographic.
+They noticed that even though the population of students, for example, is only 6% of the district, they recognized there are some problems with this changing demographic.
 Our community is not necessarily prepared to serve different people of color and indigenous folks.
 It’s a learning curve.
 I think people really do want to learn.
 It’s just complicated.
 Right now, people are asking, “What do we say?
 What do we do?”
 How do you explain a snowstorm and its impact to someone who lives in a place where there’s never been snow?
 It’s very difficult.
 How do we find the right language?
 How do you talk about it at work, home, and in your community at this moment?
 That’s the challenge.

 Why do you think it’s hard for white people to talk about race?